hamudib12/Traveling-Fan-Problem/Readme.md

 Results of running the genetic algorithm on the real stadium data are presented below for different generation limits, population size and mutation probabilities.
 The algorithm was executed **15 times**, and the results are averaged to provide a representative outcome.
 The results displayed are from the **10th**.
 The real reason behind these experiments is written in the **note** above ☺

-### We can start by examining different limited generation:
+### We start by examining different limited generation:

 **Note** : number of populations is 100.